Walking Tall: Final Chapter: Cast

+Production

+Principal photography began on September 22, 1976 in Jackson, Tennessee, Henderson, Tennessee and surrounding areas, concluding on November 2.
+Post production began on November 8, 1976 at Paramount Studios in Hollywood, California.

 Reception

 Vincent Canby of The New York Times called it "a thin, tired movie even when the screen is awash in blood".

 John Simon called the film "old-fashioned unassuming garbage", but also said the one thing that made the movie watchable was Bo Svenson's performance as Pusser.